Dynamic Subgoal-based Exploration via Bayesian Optimization: Numerical Experiments

-In the gridworld domains (GW10, GW20, TR, KEY2, KEY3), the goal is to reach the squares shaded red to collect a reward of 1.0.
-The agent starts from the grid square shaded in blue and may in each step choose an action from the action space consisting of the four compass directions.
+The first set of environments (GW10) is a distribution over $ 10\times 10 $ gridworlds, where the goal is to reach the upper left square that is shaded red in Figure~\ref{fig:gw10} to collect a reward of one.
+The agent starts from the lower-left grid square shaded in blue and may in each step choose an action from the action space consisting of the four compass directions.
+Each gridworld is partitioned by a wall into two rooms.
+The wall, randomly located in one of the middle five rows in the gridworld, has a door located on four grid squares on its right.
 The agent will stay in the current location when it hits the wall.
-There is a small amount of ``wind'' or noise in the transition: the agent moves in a random direction with a probability that is itself uniformly distributed between 0 and 0.02 (thus, $\xi$ determines the wall location and the wind probability).
-Subgoal locations are limited to the continuous subset of $\R^2$ which contains the grid, e.g. $\boldsymbol{\Theta} = ([0,10]\times[0,10])^2$ for GW10.
-Details about the settings of each domain are in Appendix~\ref{sec:experiment_settings}.
-Table~\ref{tb:performance} in Appendix~\ref{sec:benefit_table} provides evidence of the benefits brought by the recommendations generated by \ALGO.